DSecurity/efiSeek/README.md

 ## About

-The analyzer automates the process of exploring EFI files.
-After the analysis, well-known protocols, interrupts, etc. are found.
+The analyzer automates the process of researching EFI files, helps to discover and analyze well-known protocols, smi handlers, etc.

 ## Features

-### Find known EFI GUID's
+### Finds known EFI GUID's

 ![guids](./img/guids.png)

-### Identified protocols which are finding with `LOCATE_PROTOCOL` function
+### Identifies protocols located with `LOCATE_PROTOCOL` function

 ![locateProtocols](./img/locateProtocols.png)

-### Identified functions used as the `NOTIFY` function
+### Identifies functions used as the `NOTIFY` function

 ![notify](./img/notify.png)

-### Identified protocols installed in the module through `INSTALL_PROTOCOL_INTERFACE`
+### Identifies protocols installed in the module through `INSTALL_PROTOCOL_INTERFACE`

 ![install](./img/install.png)

-### Identified functions used as an interrupt function (like some hardware, software or child interrupt)
+### Identifies functions used as an interrupt function (like some hardware, software/child interrupt)

 ![ioTrap](./img/ioTrap.png)